 Dentures (also known as false teeth) are the most affordable type of artificial teeth.
 They are attached to an acrylic plate which slots into place around your other teeth.
 These removable teeth are usually available on the NHS for the band 3 treatment charge.

 A dental bridge is a more permanent way to fill a gap between two healthy teeth.
 The artificial tooth is fixed to the two neighbouring teeth using caps.
 You may be able to get a dental bridge on the NHS, and they typically last for five to ten years.

 Finally, you may consider getting teeth implants.
 These are inserted into your jawbone, making them a strong and lasting way to replace your natural teeth.
 They are, however, the most expensive option since they're not available on the NHS.

-If you want to get implants to replace damaged teeth, you can save a lot of money by getting your treatment overseas.
-Clinics in Hungary and Poland, for instance, offer implants for 60-70% less than you’d pay in the UK.
+If you want to get implants to replace damaged teeth, you can save a lot of money by getting dental implants abroad.
+Clinics in Hungary and Poland, for instance, offer implants for 60-70% less than you'd pay in the UK.

 If your tooth gets chipped, broken or cracked, the good news is that there are plenty of ways to save the tooth and restore its function and appearance.
 Tooth repair procedures include fillings, bonding and crowns.

 If you're in any pain or there is a risk of a sharp edge cutting your mouth, get to a dentist as soon as you can.
 Even if you're not experiencing pain, visit a dentist soon to assess any underlying problems and avoid further damage to the tooth.

 Remember that getting regular dental checkups is really the best way to identify and treat any problems early, thereby reducing the need for extractions and replacement teeth.
 Good oral hygiene will also help combat tooth decay and infection so teeth maintain their natural strength.